Categories

 But the answer is a categorical no for the existing aviation demand as well.

-But of course, she is being supported by Reynolds, the business secretary, and lots of other MPs who all of a sudden have discovered the fact that they can somehow reconcile growth in pretty much the highest carbon activity we can imagine with our climate commitments.
+But of course, she is being supported by Jonathan Reynolds, the business secretary, and other short-term and sycophantic MPs who claim to have discovered new information that allows them to reconcile growth in a hugely high carbon sector with our climate commitments.
+Flying pigs perhaps … but not ‘sustainable aviation’ aligned with Paris!

 marc hudson 17:30